A hybrid mathematical model of collective motion under alignment and chemotaxis: Asymptotic properties on the linearised system

-First, we are interested to establish a time-asymptotic convergence property of all particles towards a same position and a same velocity.
-For this it is convenient to introduce the centre of mass system, in which equations \eqref{sys-lin} become a nonautonomous system of ordinary differential equation, decoupled with respect to the $i$-th particle and with respect to the two components of each position and velocity vector.
+position and velocity of the centre of mass of the system of $N$ particles with same mass, for system \eqref{sys-lin}, for $t\rightarrow +\infty$, the following properties hold: \begin{itemize} \item[i)] all particles converge towards a same velocity and a same position, that is their centre of mass, as in \eqref{cm1}; \item[ii)] the velocity of the centre of mass, as in \eqref{cm2}, tends to zero. \end{itemize} \end{Theorem} \begin{Remark} Theorem \ref{teo-convergence} ensures a condition of time-asymptotic flocking such as stated in Definition \ref{def-flocking}.
+Moreover, we have also the stronger condition that all particles converge asymptotically to their centre of mass and the velocity of the centre of mass decays to zero. \end{Remark} Next propositions and lemmas will lead to the proof of Theorem \ref{teo-convergence} at the end of the section.
+First, it is convenient to introduce the centre of mass system, in which equations \eqref{sys-lin} become a nonautonomous system of ordinary differential equation, decoupled with respect to the $i$-th particle and with respect to the two components of each position and velocity vector.
 Then the equation of the centre of mass can be studied apart.
-We define position and velocity of the centre of mass of a system of $N$ particles with same mass, as
+Starting from \ref{cm1}--\ref{cm2} we define the new variables